 What Makes It An Android TV Box?

-So, it should now be pretty clear what the difference is between an Android TV Box, Apple TV, Roku Box, and other brands.
-They are hardware produced by different companies that run different operating systems but to deliver broadly the same services.
+It should now be pretty clear what the difference is between an Android TV box, Apple TV, Roku box, and other brands.
+They are hardware produced by different companies that run different operating systems but deliver generally the same services.

-It is just pretty much just like the difference between the latest Samsung phone running an Android OS, iPhone running an iOS, and a Windows Phone using a WP-OS.
+It is pretty much just like the difference between the latest Samsung phone running an Android OS, iPhone running an iOS, and a Windows phone using a WP-OS.
 They all achieve pretty much the same thing but use slightly different hardware and software approaches.

 The purpose of the TV box is to make it as easy to access your favorite content on your television as it is on your cell phone.
 You can access the likes of Netflix through its native app for Android, making it a more seamless and enjoyable experience.